 Apprenticed to a trade by his family.

-Chronology/Biography of Wat Tyler:
+Timeline of Wat Tyler:

 1348-49: Bubonic plague known, poetically as the “Black Death”, swept the country reducing the population of England by a third.
 This meant that the once plentiful supply of (mainly agricultural) labour was not available and wages began to rise.

-1351: Parliament passed the Statute of Labourers in an effort to hold down wages.
+1351: Parliament passes the Statute of Labourers in an effort to hold down wages.
 This act was almost impossible to enforce but growing resentment was still brewing.
 On top of this landlords where attempting to stop labourers moving from one village to another to find better paid work by invoking their ancient manorial rights.

 1380: The implementation of the “Poll Tax” by an impoverished government turned hostility in to open rebellion.
 The Poll Tax meant that every adult had to pay a fixed amount of money to the King and state regardless of how rich they were.